Portrayal of Arabs in film: Portrayal of Arab women in film

 The film portrays an Arab sheikh, Abdullah, and a European model, Ronnie.
 Ronnie is trying to bring down Abdullah's Arab monarch.
 Abdullah is always in the company of the Arab women that he bought, along with belly dancers.
 Even though Abdullah has all these women by his side, he still tries to seduce Ronnie, but Ronnie refuses.
 He then attempts to drug Ronnie in order to sleep with her, but he fails and gets dethroned.
 The only person that stands by his side is a belly dancer named Aziza.

 Portrayal of Arabs in film post-9/11

-After the events of 9/11 in 2001, it became a trend in the Western and Hollywood films to portray Arabs as terrorists in hundreds of movies that were being produced.
-Women in headscarves and dark-looking men were seen as a threat, so that became associated with terrorism in the Hollywood film industry's way of stereotyping Arabs and Muslims.
+After the event of 9/11, since then there are films about the war in the Middle East which emerge from Hollywood.
+Many of these movies deal with the ongoing war on terror, and such has their own portrayal of the Arab people.